biostat0903/biostat0903.github.io/index.md

 {% capture text %}

-  Here are the introduction of our lab members.
+  Here is the introduction of our lab members.
 We will recruit in the near future, feel free to contact us!

 [Meet our lab members &nbsp;→](people)
 {:.center}